 - No political banner is allowed on the Parade route or at the Smokey Oval Park;

 - No one must throw any abrac or powder on Police Officers.

 Phagwah (also spelled Phagwa) is the Indo-Caribbean celebration of the Hindu spring holiday known as Holi in India.
 It is the traditional Hindu festival of spring and the new year of its lunar calendar.

 For thousands of years in India, Hindus have celebrated Holi as the victory of good over evil, and as the renewal of the agricultural seasons.
 (Its fall twin in the Hindu year is Diwali, the Festival of Lights.)
 Local celebrations vary, and always color plays a big role.

 Indians who went to the Caribbean as indentured laborers in the 19th century and early 20th century brought the holiday to Guyana, Surinam, and Trinidad.

 The holiday flourished and gained the name Phagwah.
-In Guyana and Surinam, Phagwah became an important national holidays, and everyone had the day off from work.
+In Guyana and Suriname, Phagwah became an important national holiday, and everyone had the day off from work.